georgep26/python-template/README.md

 ### Folder Descriptions

-- **config/**: Contains configuration files for application settings and logging.
-These YAML files allow you to configure the application behavior without modifying code.
+- **config/**: Contains the application configuration file (`app_config.yml`) which includes application settings, database configuration, API settings, AWS configuration, and logging configuration.
+This YAML file allows you to configure the application behavior without modifying code.

 - **docs/**: Documentation files for the project, including guides, API documentation, and project outlines.